jesusreal/garage/README.md

 This application implements a simple parking garage application.

 Requirements:
-	- Node.js should be installed in your machine
+	- Node.js should be installed in your machinedddfd

 Instructions of use:
 	1 - On command window go to app root folder and type "npm install".